linuxserver/docker-wikijs/README.md

 | arm64 | ✅ | arm64v8-\<version tag\> |
 | armhf | ✅ | arm32v7-\<version tag\> |

+## Application Setup

+Please note that the database configuration environment variables will apply _on first run only_, after which you will need to directly edit /config/config.yml to change your settings.

+For more information please see the [official documentation](https://docs.requarks.io/).

 ## Usage

 Here are some example snippets to help you get started creating a container.